Skip to main content.

 Procedure

 All students must prepare two short papers for Moderation, the first assessing their curriculum, performance, and experience in the first two years, and the second identifying their goals and proposed study plan for the final two years.
-All students also submit a sample of work they have done in the program—for example, a long paper written for a course.
+All students also submit a sample of work they have done in the program: for example, a long paper written for a course qualifies as a sample.

 Students consult with their adviser to determine the process for scheduling the Moderation board and to find out about any special papers or other material that needs to be submitted along with the two short papers.
-Students must prepare four copies of the required papers and materials to be submitted to the registrar's office and the three board members by the Moderation deadline.
+Students must prepare four copies of the required papers and materials to be submitted to the Office of the Registrar and the three board members by the Moderation deadline.

 Moderation Board Decisions